-Attorney Thomas F. Brown, II has more than three decades of experience representing injured workers and helping them obtain the income benefits and medical treatment they need and deserve.
+Attorney Thomas F. Brown, II has more than four decades of experience representing injured workers and helping them obtain the income benefits and medical treatment they need and deserve.

 Tom primarily practices in the workers’ compensation area, representing injured workers exclusively.
 He also maintains a substantial practice in the areas of Social Security disability and personal injury automobile accident cases.